Whatever you’re doing for your workouts right now, there’s a good chance you would benefit from the GMB method and our approach to movement.

 An easy example here is running or cycling.
 These are practically the definition of repetitive strain that can show up as aches, pains, and injuries in time if some alternate work isn’t done.

 One way to regain some balance is to spend some time away from these activities doing things you aren’t normally doing.

 For instance, getting down on the floor and walking on all fours working on balance and strength in the upper body is a solid way to do something that complements normal routine.

 Ryan does a lot of hiking, so the way he combats this repetitive movement is through his daily joint mobility routine:

 But since he’s been practicing this routine over the years, he only needs 5-10 minutes of mobility work per day to keep himself limber and ready for anything he wants to do.

 Another movement pattern you might consider is rotation.
 Not many typical workouts have this programmed in.
-Our Mobius program teaches you how to rotate and twist gracefully, which carries over to more balance, better mobility, and coordination for anything you experience in daily life.
+Our Elements program gives you the foundation to rotate and twist gracefully, which carries over to more balance, better mobility, and coordination for anything you experience in daily life.